-- 7.3.1 The minimum Constructability Score for each category of development, namely residential projects, commercial projects, industrial projects, institutional, school and other projects comprising buildings of more than 6 storeys high which are submitted for planning permission on or after 28th December 2020 are tabulated in Table J. - 7.3.2 For developments comprising buildings of 6 storeys and below which are submitted for planning permission on or after 28th December 2020, the minimum Constructability Scores are tabulated in Table K. - 7.3.3 Different minimum Constructability Score requirements are given for 5,000 m2 ≤ GFA < 25,000 m2 and GFA ≥ 25,000 m2.
+- 7.3.1 The minimum Constructability Score for each category of development, namely residential projects, commercial projects, industrial projects, institutional, school and other projects comprising buildings of more than 6 storeys high which are submitted for planning permission on or after 30th April 2022 are tabulated in Table J. - 7.3.2 For developments comprising buildings of 6 storeys and below which are submitted for planning permission on or after 30th April 2022, the minimum Constructability Scores are tabulated in Table K. - 7.3.3 Different minimum Constructability Score requirements are given for 5,000 m ≤ GFA < 25,000 m and GFA ≥ 25,000 m.
 In addition to meeting the minimum Constructability Score requirements, projects must also achieve a minimum score under the Structural System component of the CAS as shown in Table J and Table K.